Kenneth Jay Boss Fellowship in Invertebrate Zoology

 Narrative (maximum 5 pages, double-spaced, 12 pt. font) detailing the purpose and significance of the project, the methods to be used, and rationale for conducting this research in the Department of Invertebrate Zoology.

 Budget (no more than 1 page).
 Stipend award amounts are $800/week for housing and subsistence.
 Additional funds (up to $2,000) may be requested for any supplies that will be needed to conduct the research at the museum.
 A relocation allowance (up to $1,000) can also be included in the budget request.

 Maximum 2 pages, single-spaced.

 Letters of Support

-- Applicants should arrange to have two letters of recommendation submitted separately to the Chairman of the Department of Invertebrate Zoology (email@example.com) by the deadline via email in pdf format.
+Applicants should arrange to have two letters of recommendation submitted separately to the Boss Fellowship Program Coordinator (email@example.com) by the deadline via email in pdf format.

 Fellowships must be sponsored by a Research Scientist in the Department of Invertebrate Zoology (IZ-affiliated scientists and research associates can serve as co-advisors).
 Applicants must contact a potential advisor (see https://naturalhistory.si.edu/research/invertebrate-zoology) well prior to submitting the proposal.
 Ask this individual to send an email to firstname.lastname@example.org confirming that he/she will serve as the fellowship advisor.